mhho3082/dotfiles/README.md

 source-file ~/.config/tmux/.tmux.conf
 ```

-To avoid the Windows path from polluting the native WSL path,
+To remove the Windows path from the native WSL path,
 add a file (or append to) `/etc/wsl.conf` with `sudo nano`:<br>
 (Note that the Neovim `"+` and `"*` registers will stop being linked to the system clipboard,
 since the CLI clipboard tool, `win32yank`, is on the Windows side of the path)